wyniemko/prod-amazon-belt/README.md

 # Conveyor Belt Monitoring System Manual
 ## Automated Maintenance Inspection for Amazon Fulfillment Centers.
-Production ready version of the rips + defects + tracking algorithm on the flask webserver

-Date Updated: 4/29/23
+Into: Production ready version of the rips + defects + tracking algorithm on the flask webserver Date Updated: 4/29/23
 Prepared for: Amazon RME [MQJ5]
 Created by: Team 5 ~ Purdue University [ENGT 481]